Harry Crosby: Meets Mrs. Richard Peabody

 Crosby's mother invited Mrs. Richard Rogers Peabody (née Mary Phelps Jacob) to chaperone Crosby and some of his friends at a picnic on July 4, 1920, including dinner and a trip to the amusement park at Nantasket Beach.
 During dinner, Crosby never spoke to the girl on his left, breaking decorum.
 By some accounts, Crosby fell in love with the buxom Mrs. Peabody in about two hours, confessing his love for her in the Tunnel of Love at the amusement park.
-Two weeks later, they went to church together in Manchester-by-the-Sea and spent the night together.
+Two weeks later, they went to church together in Manchester-by-the-Sea, Massachusetts and spent the night together.
 Their public relationship was a scandal among blue-blood Boston.

 She was 28, six years older than Crosby, with two small children, and married.
 No matter what Crosby tried, Polly would not divorce Richard and marry him.
 Crosby took a job in Boston at the Shawmut National Bank, a job he disliked, and took the train to visit Polly in New York.
 In May 1921, when Polly would not respond to his demands, Crosby threatened suicide if Polly did not marry him.
 Polly's husband Richard Peabody was in and out of sanatoriums several times fighting alcoholism.
 In June 1921, she formally separated from him.
-Later that winter, Polly accepted weekend visits from Crosby, who would take the midnight train home to Boston afterward.
+Later that winter, Polly accepted weekend visits from Crosby, who took the midnight train home to Boston afterward.
 In December, Polly's husband Richard offered to divorce her, and in February 1922, their marriage was legally ended.

 After eight months at the Shawmut National Bank, Crosby got drunk for six days and resigned on March 14, 1922.
 Crosby's uncle, J. P. Morgan, Jr., agreed to provide a position for Crosby in Paris at Morgan, Harjes et Cie.
 Crosby already spoke and read fluent French and moved to Paris in May.
 Polly preceded him there, but returned to the United States in July, angry and jealous.
 On September 2, 1922, Crosby proposed to Polly via transatlantic cable, and the next day bribed his way aboard the Aquitania for New York, which made a weekly six-day express run to New York.